Divya Gokulnath

-Divya Gokulnath is an Indian entrepreneur and educator who is the co-founder and director of Byju's, an educational technology company founded in 2012 in Bangalore, India.
+Divya Gokulnath (born 1987) is an Indian entrepreneur and educator who is the co-founder and director of Byju's, an educational technology company founded in 2011 in Bangalore, India.

 Early life and education

-Divya was born in Bengaluru.
-Her father is a nephrologist with Apollo Hospitals and her mother was a programming executive with the broadcasting company Doordarshan.
-She is an only child of her parents.
-As a child, her father taught her science.
+Divya was born and raised in Bengaluru.
+Her father worked as a nephrologist at Apollo Hospitals, while her mother was a programming executive with Doordarshan an Indian Government broadcasting company.
+Divya is the only child of her parents.
+During her childhood, Divya's father taught her science.

-Divya completed her schooling at Frank Anthony Public School and pursued a Bachelor of Technology in Biotechnology from RV College of Engineering in Bengaluru.
-After her graduation in 2007, she met Byju Raveendran, who was teaching her GRE exam prep course.
+Divya, a graduate of Frank Anthony Public School, went on to receive a Bachelor of Technology in Biotechnology from RV College of Engineering.

+After her graduation in 2007, she met Byju Raveendran, her instructor for GRE preparation.
 Byju encouraged her to become a teacher due to her questions during breaks between the classes.

 Her career as a teacher began in 2008 at age 21.
-In 2020, she told Fortune India, "It was an auditorium style class with 100 students.
+In 2020, she told Fortune India, "It was an auditorium-style class with 100 students.
 They were just a couple of years younger than me so to look mature I wore a saree to the class."
 During her teaching career, she taught mathematics, English, and logical reasoning.

 Career

-In 2011, Divya co-founded the online education platform Byju's with her husband.
-At first, the company offered in-person education to support school education, and in 2015, launched an online app with video lessons.
-Divya has appeared in videos as a teacher.
-During the COVID-19 lockdown in India, Divya managed user experience, content, and brand marketing.
-She led BYJU's free access to its educational content so students could continue learning from home during the pandemic.
-Byju's reportedly added 13.5 million users in March and April 2020, for a total of 50 million, and reached 70 million students by September 2020, and 4.5 million subscribers.
+In 2011, Divya and her husband co-founded Byju's, an online education platform initially providing in-person education to support school learning, followed by an online app that features video lessons.
+With her expertise, Divya has served as a teacher in some educational videos.

+During the COVID-19 pandemic, Divya took charge of user experience, content, and brand marketing to ensure uninterrupted learning for students.
+As a result of these efforts, Byju's educational content was made available for free to students during the pandemic, leading to the addition of 13.5 million new users, bringing the total to 50 million by April 2020 and a total of 70 million students by September 2020, eventually garnering 4.5 million subscribers.